osohq/oso/docs/content/python/getting-started/application/model.md

 Policies are files that are packaged with the rest of your application code.
 The Oso library loads and evaluates policy files when your application runs.
-Now that you've installed Oso, create a policy:
+Now that you've installed Oso, create a policy file called `main.polar` and use it in your app:

 {{< literalInclude path="examples/add-to-your-application/python/app/oso.py" >}}